 This easy trick has been used for generations, but recently gained popularity on the social media platform TikTok.
 Take a look to see how it’s done:

 According to a study from 2012, the cause of bitter cucumbers comes down to the presence of cucurbitacins, a natural compound that is also found in pumpkins and other gourds.
 Those plants can produce more cucurbitacins depending on stressors as they grow, making them especially prone to bitterness.
 The gardening experts at Harvest to Table explain how certain factors, like a lack of water or extreme temperatures (both too cold or too hot) can cause cucumbers to become extra bitter.

 If you grow your own cucumbers, you can take steps to provide plenty of hydration and protection from the elements to avoid this pesky problem.
 Plus, it’s important to choose nutrient-rich soil and mulch.
 Harvest to Table also recommends using a raised soil bed with plenty of compost to help these vegetables ward of bitterness.

-It might seem too easy to really be effective, but people have relied on this old wives’ trick for generations.
-Even if you do grow your own veggies, this step can help salvage any bitter ones from the bunch.
+Even if you do grow your own veggies, taking the step can help salvage any bitter ones from the bunch.
 Whichever way you get your cucumbers, starting with this trick while slicing will make your meals taste their best.